wezm/git-grab/README.md

 <div align="center">
   <strong>A small tool to clone git repositories to a standard location, organised
   by domain name and path.
-Runs on BSD, Linux, macOS, Windows, and more.</strong>
+It runs on BSD, Linux, macOS, Windows, and more.</strong>
 </div>